-Having the support of Tribal Leadership, and their commitment to the process, is critical to the success of your strategic planning.
-Throughout the strategic planning process, it is important to have buy-in from key leaders (e.g., the Tribal Council or any advisory boards) who have a role in making decisions related to the Tribal public health system as a whole and specifically for the health department.
+Having the Tribal Leadership support and commitment to the process is critical to the success of your strategic planning.
+Be sure that the strategic planning of the department aligns with the vision and plans of the overall Tribe.
 Tribal Councils and affiliated health boards or committees may have already adopted strategic direction for the Tribe, which may include health improvement.
-The THD should be mindful of how its internal strategic planning fits into the Tribe's overall goals, and the Tribe's own strategic plan, if available.
-Reviewing the Tribe's direction may be an important part of the data-gathering step described in Module 2.
-The THD should make an ongoing effort to maintain support and buy-in from leaders throughout the duration of the process.
-Regular communication will not only keep leadership aware of the THD's efforts, but it sets the stage for leadership to be responsive to the needs of the THD.
-Whether the THD plans to conduct a brief strategic planning process or embark on a yearlong endeavor, THD administrators will need to ensure that adequate resources are available to support the process.
-Tribal leaders or the governing entity may be integral in securing and allotting these resources and in communicating their support for this directive to the THD staff and stakeholders involved in strategic planning.
+The TPHD should ensure that its internal strategic planning supports the Tribe's overall priorities and goals, if possible.
+If the Tribe has a strategic plan, include a review of the plan as an important part of the datagathering step described in Module 2.

+The TPHD should make an ongoing effort to maintain support and buy-in from leaders throughout the duration of the process.
+This will help ensure the successful development and implementation of the plan.
+Regular communication will not only keep leadership aware of the TPHD's efforts, but it sets the stage for leadership to be responsive to the needs of the TPHD.
+Whether the TPHD plans to conduct a brief strategic planning process or embark on a year-long endeavor, TPHD administrators will need to ensure that adequate resources are available to support the process.
+Tribal leaders or the governing entity may be integral in securing and allotting these resources and in communicating their support to the TPHD staff and other key stakeholders involved in strategic planning.

-Although regular communication is important, the THD should also be mindful of the timing for initiating discussions with the leaders and governing entity members regarding the strategic planning process.
-Tribes have their own unique process for selecting leadership and the expectations regarding the length of time each person shall fulfill his or her duties in the role.
-A Tribe may have a change in the entire membership of boards or councils every year.
-Therefore, the THD should begin conversations about the strategic plan when there is adequate time for the leaders to not only provide approval for the process, but also provide support throughout the process and for the resulting organizational strategic plan.
+Regular communication with leadership is important and the TPHD should also be mindful of the timing for initiating discussions with the leaders and governing entity members regarding the strategic planning process.
+For example, it may not be a good idea to start the strategic planning process just before an election or at the end of a committee chair's term.
+Once developed, the TPHD will want to ensure that Tribal leadership supports the department's priorities and strategies well into the implementation of the plan.
+Therefore, the TPHD should begin conversations about the strategic plan when there is adequate time for the leaders to not only provide approval for the process, but also provide support throughout the process and for the resulting organizational strategic plan.